 We offer extensive surgical options, especially striving to utilize minimally invasive techniques when possible.
 Our treatment options and techniques include:

 - Artificial disc replacement

 - Deformity correction

 - Vertebroplasty and kyphoplasty

 Meet Our Team

-We provide spine neurosurgery at three locations: Texas Medical Center, Sugar Land and The Woodlands.
+We provide spine neurosurgery at two locations: Texas Medical Center and The Woodlands.